drym-org/symex.el/abe/labor-anonymized.md

 * A lightweight UI feedback overlay was added for tree-sitter
 * The overlay was generalized for use in lisp
 * Many early issues were reported.
+* There was a suggestion to add a table to the docs documenting keybindings.
+* A keybinding table was added to the docs.
 * There was a suggestion to add "demo gifs" / an animated guide
 * The animated guide was created.
 * A bug was reported in yank/paste with quoted symbols